chbornman/download_audiobook/README.md

-# Audio Downloader Script
+# Audio Downloader

-A comprehensive command-line tool for downloading audio files from various web-based audio players.
+Command-line tool for downloading audio files from various web-based audio players.
 The tool automatically detects the type of audio player used on a webpage and extracts all available audio tracks for download.

 ## Supported Audio Players